 How Colours and Surfaces Shape Acoustic Design in Modern Interiors

-Ecophon’s approach to colours and surfaces makes it possible to create interiors that deliver effective acoustic performance while supporting architectural intent, brand identity, and user comfort.
+The approach to colours and surfaces by Ecophon enables interiors to manage sound effectively while supporting architectural intent, brand identity, and user comfort.

 Why Colours and Surfaces Matter in Acoustic Design

-Acoustic solutions are often perceived as technical elements, but their visual impact is just as important.
-Ceilings and walls cover large surface areas, making their colour and finish highly visible.
+Acoustic solutions are often seen as technical additions, but their visual presence is just as important.
+Walls and ceilings dominate interior spaces, making colour and surface choices impossible to ignore.

 - Improve visual comfort